restic/restic/doc/Design.md

     EncryptedBlob1 || ... || EncryptedBlobN || EncryptedHeader || Header_Length

-At the end of the Pack is a header, which describes the content and is encrypted and signed. `Header_Length` is the length of the encrypted header encoded as a four byte integer in little-endian encoding.
+At the end of the Pack is a header, which describes the content.
+The header is encrypted and authenticated. `Header_Length` is the length of the encrypted header encoded as a four byte integer in little-endian encoding.
 Placing the header at the end of a file allows writing the blobs in a continuous stream as soon as they are read during the backup phase.
 This reduces code complexity and avoids having to re-write a file once the pack is complete and the content and length of the header is known.

-All the blobs (`EncryptedBlob1`, `EncryptedBlobN` etc.) are signed and encrypted independently.
+All the blobs (`EncryptedBlob1`, `EncryptedBlobN` etc.) are authenticated and encrypted independently.
 This enables repository reorganisation without having to touch the encrypted Blobs.
 In addition it also allows efficient indexing, for only the header needs to be read in order to find out which Blobs are contained in the Pack.
-Since the header is signed, authenticity of the header can be checked without having to read the complete Pack.
+Since the header is authenticated, authenticity of the header can be checked without having to read the complete Pack.

 After decryption, a Pack's header consists of the following elements: